Growth-Kinetics/diffmem_sample_memory/memories/people/mr_hyde.md

     ↳ **Content:** Written in an "odd, upright hand," the letter claims Hyde has a secure "means of escape" and that Jekyll should not fear for his safety.
     ↳ **Delivery:** Jekyll claims the letter was handed in without a postmarked envelope (which he burned), but his butler, Poole, denies any messengers arrived, suggesting the letter originated from within the laboratory.
     ↳ **Handwriting Analysis:** Utterson's clerk, Mr. Guest, compares the letter to Jekyll's own writing and finds a "singular resemblance," concluding the two hands are "in many points identical: only differently sloped."
 This leads Utterson to believe Jekyll forged the letter for the murderer.
-*   **Jekyll's Desperate Vow:** After the murder, Jekyll, looking "deathly sick," swears to Utterson: "I will never set eyes on him again.
-I bind my honour to you that I am done with him in this world."
-He insists Hyde is "safe" and "will never more be heard of."
-This vow is immediately undermined by the discovery of the forged letter.
+*   **Jekyll's Fluctuating State:** After the murder, Jekyll swears to Utterson he is "done with" Hyde.
+Following Hyde's public disappearance, Jekyll enters a period of renewal for over two months, becoming social, charitable, and religious.
+This recovery abruptly ends, and he falls into a state of "extreme seclusion," refusing to see even Utterson.
+In a letter, he speaks of an incurable quarrel with Lanyon and a self-inflicted "punishment and a danger that I cannot name," referring to himself as the "chief of sinners" and "chief of sufferers."
 *   **Hyde's Influence on the Will:** Jekyll confirms to Utterson that it was Hyde who dictated the terms of his will, particularly the clause regarding his "disappearance."
 *   **Utterson's Promise:** Jekyll previously extracted a promise from Utterson to "get his rights for him" should Jekyll be "taken away."
 This promise now haunts Utterson in light of the murder and Jekyll's suspicious behavior.
 /END 🔑 **Mysterious Connections**